-Labeling: All items of evidence must be labeled with the agency name, agency case number and an item identification number/letter at a minimum.
-It is recommended that the label also include the agency name, description of the item, and the location, date, and time of collection.
+Labeling: All items of evidence must be labeled with the agency case number and an item identification number/letter at a minimum.
+It is recommended that the label also include the agency name, description of the item, and the location, date and time of collection.

-Note: Keep the Prelog evidence submission form and other paperwork separate from the evidence.
+Note: Keep the RISCL evidence submission form and other paperwork separate from the evidence.
 Do not seal it inside the packaging.

-Safety Considerations for Submission of Evidence
+Safety Considerations for submission of Evidence